chenzhihuai/chenzhihuai.github.io/index.md

 ## About
 Zhihuai Chen is a senior engineer at Huawei, and mainly focus on research topics like online scheduling and heuristic search algorithm.
+He love programming and researching, and now devotes himself in solving problem in communication technology with combinatorial optimization knowledge.

 ## Education
 - 2009 - 2013 : Bachelor at College of Mathematics and Computer Science,Fuzhou University